The Catholic Social Media Guide to Digital Evangelism

 We developed Catholic Social Media to help parishes and dioceses with evangelism in the modern world.
 This tool can help you implement your church social media strategy, offering your church social media graphics and content ideas as you dive into social media evangelism.

-Digital evangelization is NOT about a new message.
-Instead, digital evangelization is about using today’s tools to spread a message and convert souls.
-St. Paul used the Roman road system and his Roman citizenship in the “first evangelization.”
-Catholic parishes can use the Internet and social media in similar ways in this new, digital evangelization.
-While the message is the same, the tools of evangelization have evolved for the modern world and the way people are living today.
+Digital evangelism is NOT about a new message.
+Instead, digital evangelism is about using today’s tools to spread a message and convert souls.
+St. Paul used the Roman road system and his Roman citizenship in the “first evangelism.”
+Catholic parishes can use the Internet and social media in similar ways in this new, digital evangelism.
+While the message is the same, the tools of evangelism have evolved for the modern world and the way people are living today.

 With a bit of background knowledge of social media and a solid plan, you can start reaching thousands of additional people in your neighborhood with the saving message of Jesus.